Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Experimental evaluation

 \subsection{Best window size and distance metrics}

-Figure~\ref{fig:best_window_five_dataset_pap} reports the average MSE and MAE results according $\tau$ for the five datasets.
-When several MAB agents are candidates for $\xi_t$, the selection is random, which can introduce some variability.
-For readability, we report only the average MSE/MAE over 1,000 simulations, and we provide the standard deviation for several $\tau$ in the App~\ref{tab:std_by_tau}.
-However, the recorded standard deviations are small and nearly constant.
-This is easily explained: if agents follow the same action sequence, their costs are identical.
+Figure~\ref{fig:best_window_five_dataset_pap} reports the average MSE and MAE results according to $\tau$ for the five datasets.
+When several MAB agents are the best candidates for $\xi_t$, the selection is random, which can introduce some variability.
+We report average MSE/MAE over $\tau \in [3, \min(T, 30)]$ and over the full-history value $\tau = T$.
+We also provide the standard deviation for several $\tau$ in the App~\ref{tab:std_by_tau}.
+However, the MAYA MSE/MAE recorded standard deviations are small and nearly constant.
+This is easily explained: if MAB agents follow the same action sequence, their costs are identical.
 Therefore, the effect of randomness is limited.
 This can be seen in Fig.\ref{fig:maya_dataset2_2bees}, for example, where UCB and UNIFORM act identically at the beginning of the experiment.
 Across all datasets, the results confirm the trend that for $\tau\in[5,10]$ the losses decrease.
 However, weather influences the optimal $\tau$.
+Weather conditions modulate this optimum.
 Cold weather requires to choose $\tau\in[5,7]$, moderate weather $\tau\in[6,8]$, and hot weather $\tau\in[7,10]$.
-According to this observation, we suggest fixing $\tau=7$ to handle multiple weather conditions.
-This choice is also the best parameter in complementary experiments with mice (App~\ref{sec:mices}).
+Based on this observation, we set $\tau = 7$ as a robust compromise across all conditions.
+This observation is similar in complementary experiments with mice (100 trials per mouse, see App~\ref{sec:mices}).
 Then, we fix $\tau=7$ for the rest of the paper.
-With this window, MAYA–Wass provides the best results across all datasets.
+Whatever $\tau$, MAYA–Wass provides the best results across all datasets.